april19ai/psymol/README.md

     These were manually merged into a single records and the cannonical form of the SMILES string was saved as the `smiles` column in [library+shulgin.csv](library+shulgin.csv).

+    When adding InChI has keys as a column to the CSV, we found one other duplicate (Proscaline) and removed it.

-    The final file contains 502 compounds, with InChI hash keys added.
+    The final file contains 501 compounds.

 ---